ananda-lye/openshift-local-gpu-passthrough/README.md

 Login to the cluster console, by running `crc console` and logging in as `kubeadmin`.

 From the `Administrator` view, click Operators > OperatorHub.
-Search and install the `NVIDIA GPU Operator`.
+Search and install the `NVIDIA GPU Operator` and the `Node Feature Discovery` operator.

 Once installed, go to Operators > Installed Operators.
 Click on `ClusterPolicy` tab and create a ClusterPolicy.
 The default values are sufficient to start the driver.